Paris - Ile De France

 The Abbey of Saint Germain des Pres spread on both sides of the Boulevard Saint-Germain.

-All that is left are the 18th century presbytery and the 16th century Bishop Palace!
+All that is left (and is visible) is the 18th century presbytery and the 16th century Bishop Palace!

 The Palais de Evêché flanks the church at no3-7 Place Saint Germain des Pres.

-The Galerie Commerciale-Marché Saint-Germain was built in 1818 on the land where the abbey held the Foire Saint-Germain.
+The Galerie Commerciale-Marché Saint-Germain was built in 1818 on the site where the abbey held the Foire Saint-Germain.

 King Louis II founded this renowned fair in 1482.